quantamc/openai-cartpole/README.md

 **Hill climbing**: Start from a random initialization, add a little noise evey iteration and keep the new set if it improved.

 **Policy gradient** Use a softmax policy and compute a value function using discounted Monte-Carlo.
-Update the policy to favor action-state pairs that return a higher total reward than the average total reward of that state.
+Update the policy to favor action-state pairs that return a higher total reward than the average total reward of that state.# openai-cartpole